Care instructions

 Burnt food in the frying pan

 Have you got burnt spots in the pan where everything sticks?
-Often food can have burnt on that hasn't been properly washed off and lies as a layer on the pan.
-Try, when your OnePan has cooled, pouring in cold water so that it covers the burnt area.
-Put it on the stove and let the water boil for a few minutes.
+Often, food that hasn’t been fully washed off can burn on and form a layer on the pan.
+Try, when your OnePan has cooled, pouring in cold water to cover the burnt area.
+Place it on the stove and let the water boil for a few minutes.
 Then wash the pan thoroughly by hand with soap.
-Then polish with a microfiber cloth until the surface is shiny.
-This can restore a better non-stick function.
+Polish with a microfiber cloth until the surface is shiny.
+This can restore better non-stick function.

 Excess fat in the frying pan after frying

-If you have fried something that releases a lot of fat, you should wipe the fat out of the frying pan with a paper towel before washing it.
-This makes it easier to clean and more friendly for both the environment and your drain.
+If you have fried something that releases a lot of fat, wipe out the fat from the frying pan with a paper towel before washing it.
+This makes it easier to clean and more environmentally friendly and better for your drain.

 Storage of your kitchen utensils

-Your OnePan was delivered in a round textile bag, which - believe it or not - used to be hotel bed linens.
-We used it to protect your frying pan during the trip to you - but it's also great for protecting your OnePan in your kitchen so it doesn't get scratched or rubbed against other pans and pots in your cabinets.
+Your OnePan was delivered in a fabric bag, which – believe it or not – used to be hotel bed linens.
+We used it to protect your frying pan during its journey to you – but it’s also good for protecting your OnePan in your kitchen so it doesn’t get scratched or rubbed against other pans and pots in your cabinets.